 - Monitoring of the implementation of plans to correct problems identified by the audit

-- Conferring with the auditors about trends in Regent College Higher Education’s financial picture
+- Conferring with the auditors about trends in Regent College London’s financial picture

 - Evaluation of the auditors’ performance, dealing with matters relating to conflict of interest and making recommendations about their future use.